 “Doom,” “Quake,” “Heretic” and “Unreal” soon followed, introducing game players to polygon-modeled 3D characters and objects and ushering in the modern era of C++ programming.
 Today’s game developers need that core knowledge of C++, at a bare minimum, to break into a programming career.
 Familiarity with 3D art tools, scripting languages, object-oriented programming and APIs (application programming interfaces) is also useful.

 Don’t be surprised, though, if your 3D game programming career leads you into ever more specialized realms of expertise.
 Gaming grows more complex with every passing year, and development companies will need programmers who can focus on a particular area such as audio, artificial intelligence or multiplayer networking.
 Further, Wii U, PlayStation 4, Xbox 360 and One and mobile and tablet platforms often demand specialty programming skills.
 Keeping up with the gaming industry—having a clear idea of where it’s going AND where it’s been—is a wise idea no matter where you are in your career.

-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the field of computer programmers is expected to decline 8 percent through 2024, but you can bet that programmers with the right skill set and experience will have the best job opportunities.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the field of computer programmers is expected to decline 8 percent through 2026, but you can bet that programmers with the right skill set and experience will have the best job opportunities.
 Independent game development companies are on the rise, which may translate to more opportunities for entry-level or junior programmers.
 If you have coveted skills in 3D graphics programming as well as solid C++ knowledge, then you’ll be in higher demand, even if you’re just starting out.